fuchsmich/notizenmd/README.md

 - [ ] Syntax Highlighting?
 - [ ] Sync filename with title of note (if present)?

+v0.4
+- [ ] Attach cheatsheet to EditPage

 v0.3
 - [x] Start translation
 - [x] Append extension on adding note